PyGeoT/PyGeoT/README.md

 Please feel free to contact us for any questions.
 We will be happy to help.<br>

-- Email: olguinm@cicese.edu.mx, peiffer@cicese.mx, angello.hoyos@cimat.mx
+- Email: olguinpyngu@gmail.com, peiffer@cicese.mx, angello.hoyos@cimat.mx